Classroom activities

 Lorenz Prager, Cybermobbing und was ich dagegen tun kann .

-These prompts are designed to help you generate short lesson sequences on Human Rights Education for different subjects.
+These prompts are designed to help teachers generate short lesson sequences on Human Rights Education for different subjects.

 Copy a prompt into your preferred AI tool (e.g. Gemini, ChatGPT), choose the output language and level, and then adapt the results to your class and curriculum.